sicked-tiger/PTCGPB-Solo/README.md

 - Open PTCGP
 - Download initial 600 mb
 - Delete account
 - Restart and get it to where you select your birthdate and country.
+- To change the bot language, drag and drop the contents of your language folder found in the Scripts folder and overwrite the Game folder and 1.ahk in the Scripts folder.

 Step 7:
 - Run PTCGP Bot.ahk